galantelab/sandy/features.markdown

 1. This will become a table of contents.
 {:toc}

-## Simulate DNA and RNA sequencing
+## Simulate DNA sequencing

-Simulate **single-end** (long and short fragments) and **paired-end** sequencing reads for **genome** and **transcriptome** analysis.
-The simulation can be customized with raffle seed, sequencing coverage, number of reads, fragment mean, output formats (`fastq`, `sam` and their compressed versions `fastq.gz`, `bam`) and much more.

-### DNA sequencing examples

-TEst For example, if you want to simulate a whole-genome sequencing, then you just need the reference genome file in `FASTA` format for the desired species:
+To simulate a whole-genome sequencing with **paired-end** reads, you just need a reference genome file in `FASTA` format for the desired species:

-- long options

 {% highlight shell_session %}
-$ sandy genome --verbose --jobs=10 --coverage=20 my_genome.fa
+$ sandy genome --sequencing-type paired-end my_genome.fa
 {% endhighlight %}

-- short options
+Alternatively, you may customize several parameters for simulation:

 {% highlight shell_session %}
-$ sandy genome -v -j 10 -c 20 my_genome.fa
+$ sandy genome \
+    --verbose \    #enable log messages
+    --jobs 10 \    #set number of jobs
+    --coverage 8 \    #set genome coverage
+    --prefix out \    #set prefix output
+    --output-format fastq.gz \    #set output format
+    --sequencing-type paired-end \    #set sequencing type
+    --quality-profile hiseq_101 \    #set sequencing quality profile --fragment-mean 300 \    #set fragment mean size --fragment-stdd 50 \    #set standard deviation of fragment size my_genome.fa
 {% endhighlight %}

-Which will produce **paired-end** sequencing.
-For **single-end**, add the option `--sequencing-type`:

-- long options
+### Output files

+The output file generated for whole-genome sequencing will depend on the `--output-format` (`fastq`, `bam`), `--join-paired-ends` (mate read pairs into a single file) and `--sequencing-type` (single-end, paired-end) options.
+Along with the simulation output, a file with read counts per chromosome will be produced.

+In the previous example, the following output files will be produced:

-{% highlight shell_session %}
+{% highlight text %}
-$ sandy genome --verbose --jobs=10 --coverage=20 --sequencing-type=single-end my_genome.fa
+out_R1_001.fastq.gz
+out_R2_001.fastq.gz
+out_coverage.tsv
 {% endhighlight %}

-- short options
+## Simulate RNA sequencing

+To simulate a RNA sequencing with **paired-end** reads, you just need a reference transcriptome file in `FASTA` format for the desired species:

 {% highlight shell_session %}
-$ sandy genome -v -j 10 -c 20 -t single-end my_genome.fa
+$ sandy transcriptome --sequencing-type paired-end my_transcripts.fa
 {% endhighlight %}

-### RNA sequencing examples

-In the same way, you can simulate an RNA-seq for your recorded transcripts also in a file in `fasta` format:

-- long options
+Alternatively, you may customize several parameters for simulation:

 {% highlight shell_session %}
-$ sandy transcriptome --verbose --jobs=10 --number-of-reads=50000000 my_transcripts.fa
+$ sandy transcriptome \
+    --verbose \    #enable log messages
+    --jobs 10 \    #set number of jobs
+    --prefix out \    #set prefix output
+    --output-format fastq.gz \    #set output format
+    --sequencing-type paired-end \    #set paired-end sequencing
+    --quality-profile hiseq_101 \    #set sequencing quality profile --fragment-mean 300 \    #set fragment mean size --fragment-stdd 50 \    #set standard deviation of fragment size --number-of-reads 1000000 \    #set the number of reads --expression-matrix liver \    #set an expression matrix my_genome.fa
 {% endhighlight %}

-- short options

-{% highlight shell_session %}
-$ sandy transcriptome -v -j 10 -n 50000000 my_transcripts.fa
-{% endhighlight %}

-And for **single-end** sequencing:

-- long options

-{% highlight shell_session %}
-$ sandy transcriptome --verbose --jobs=10 --number-of-reads=50000000 --sequencing-type=single-end my_transcripts.fa
-{% endhighlight %}

-- short options

-{% highlight shell_session %}
-$ sandy transcriptome -v -j 10 -n 50000000 -t single-end my_transcripts.fa
-{% endhighlight %}

 ### Output files

-The output file generated for whole-genome and RNA sequencing will depend on the `--output-format` (`fastq`, `bam`), on the `--join-paired-ends` (mate read pairs into a single file) and on the `--sequencing-type` (single-end, paired-end) options.
-Along with the simulation output, files with read counts per chromosome, gene and transcript are also produced.
-That is, for DNA sequencing, a file with the read counts per chromosome is created and for RNA sequencing, a file with the abundance per transcript and, if there is the relationship between genes and their transcripts at the `fasta` header, a file with the abundance per gene are produced as well.
+The output file generated for RNA sequencing will depend on the `--output-format` (`fastq`, `bam`), `--join-paired-ends` (mate read pairs into a single file) and `--sequencing-type` (single-end, paired-end) options.
+Along with the simulation output, a file with the abundances per transcript will be produced, and if there is the relationship between genes and their transcripts at the `fasta` header, a file with the abundances per gene are produced as well.

-In the previous examples, the output files are:
+In the previous example, the following output files will be produced:

-- for genome

-{% highlight shell_session %}
-$ sandy genome -v -j 10 -c 20 my_genome.fa
-$ ls -1
-{% endhighlight %}

 {% highlight text %}
-my_genome.fa
-out_coverage.tsv
 out_R1_001.fastq.gz
 out_R2_001.fastq.gz
-{% endhighlight %}

-- for transcriptome

-{% highlight shell_session %}
-$ sandy transcriptome -v -j 10 -n 50000000 my_transcripts.fa
-$ ls -1
-{% endhighlight %}

-{% highlight text %}
-my_transcripts.fa
+out_abundance_transcripts.tsv
 out_abundance_genes.tsv
-out_abundance_transcripts.tsv
-out_R1_001.fastq.gz
-out_R2_001.fastq.gz
 {% endhighlight %}

 ## Sequencer quality-profile